mori-cyber/pythonpackge_morteza/readme.md

 ```
 a. ls -al ~/.ssh
 ```
-3. Create a key if it does not exist-
+2. Create a key if it does not exist.
 Paste the text below and substitute it with your GitHub email address.
 ```
 a. ssh-keygen -t ed25519 -C "your_email@example.com"